 ‘Should be on the reading list at every sane theological college’ – Mari Prichard

 Recording of Oxford Literary Festival interview with Angela Tilby CLICK PICTURE OF BODLEIAN LIBRARY ON LEFT

-And then there's Religion and Generation Z - why seventy per cent of young people say they have no religion', a collection of essays by Oxford students, which I edited and published this year.
+And then there's Religion and Generation Z - why seventy per cent of young people say they have no religion', a collection of essays by Oxford students, which I edited and published in 2022

 Subjects include: loss of certainty, culture shift, science, being brought up Muslim, feminism, Catholicism, music, the environment, and the future of religion.
 This gives a platform to voices not normally heard.

 In 2017 NatCen’s British Social Attitudes survey published statistics that 53% of the people in Britain say they have ‘no religion’ and that of those 70% of the 18-24 age-group claim to have no religion.
 This collection of essays by Oxford graduate and undergraduate students attempts to say why.
 The essays are individual responses rather than a systematic examination of the question.
 Atheist, Agnostic, Irish, catholic, Protestant, and Muslim views are represented.

 Other Current Interests